Acoustic Measurement Standard

 Announced Date

-announced_dateIdentity & ClassificationUsed by 6 products
+announced_dateIdentity & ClassificationUsed by 5 products

 Date product was first publicly announced (distinct from release_date)

-Brand ID
+Brand Id

-brand_idIdentity & ClassificationUsed by 97 products
+brand_idIdentity & ClassificationUsed by 1000 products

 Links this product to its manufacturer in the brands table.